 Forum Merger III Corporation and Electric Last Mile, Inc. Remind Stockholders to Vote to Approve Business Combination

-– All stockholders of Forum as of May 20, 2021 are encouraged to vote their shares before June 24, 2021

-– Stockholders who need assistance voting their shares should contact Forum’s proxy solicitor, Morrow Sodali, toll-free at (877) 787-9239 or by email to FIII.info@investor.morrowsodali.com

-Delray Beach, FL and Troy, MI, June 17, 2021 (GLOBE NEWSWIRE) -- Forum Merger III Corporation (Nasdaq: FIII, FIIU, FIIW) (“Forum” or the “Company”) and Electric Last Mile, Inc. remind stockholders to vote their shares in favor of their proposed business combination, which will result in Electric Last Mile becoming a publicly listed company trading on the Nasdaq under the ticker symbol “ELMS.”
+Forum Merger III Corporation (Nasdaq: FIII, FIIU, FIIW) (“Forum” or the “Company”) and Electric Last Mile, Inc. remind stockholders to vote their shares in favor of the proposed business combination, which will result in Electric Last Mile Solutions, Inc. becoming a publicly listed company trading on the Nasdaq under the ticker symbol “ELMS.”

 Forum has mailed the definitive proxy statement relating to the special meeting of Forum stockholders (the “Special Meeting”) to its stockholders of record as of May 20, 2021 (the “Record Date”).
 Stockholders as of the Record Date who have not received or have misplaced their proxy card should contact their broker and request their voting control number.